kidinamoto01/deployment/docker_compose/readme.md

 4. Run: docker-compose up

-## To install Multiverse Demo on X Servers
+## To deploy your ABCi app on X Servers

 1. For each Amazon EC2 Instance or Digital Ocean Bucket, make sure you have Docker & Docker-Compose Installed